The ATT in partnership with Tolley Exam Training offer online Foundation Qualifications in:

 Why study Foundations?

-The three Foundation Qualifications are all independent from each other and can be studied in any order and you may choose to study for any number of Foundation qualifications.
+The four Foundation Qualifications are all independent from each other and can be studied in any order and you may choose to study for any number of Foundation qualifications.
 Foundations provide excellent introductory knowledge in the above areas.
 Ideal for those who want some background knowledge, or are thinking of getting into tax.
 Foundations suit those starting out in tax who maybe are not ready for the ATT examinations just yet.

 Foundations are also ideal for those who work in a complementary area to tax and want to expand their business skill set with additional and up to date tax knowledge.